grafana/writers-toolkit/docs/sources/review/lint-prose/index.md

    TokenIgnores = (<http[^\n]+>+?), \*\*[^\n]+\*\*
    ```

    Replace `FULL_PATH_TO_REPO` with the full path to the cloned Writer's Toolkit repository.
-For example, in Linux you could set StylesPath to `/home/username/git-repos/writers-toolkit/vale` and in macOS, you could set it to `/Users/username/git-repos/writers-toolkit/vale`.
 The path depends on where you cloned the git repository.
+For example:

+   * On Linux you could set StylesPath to `/home/USERNAME/git-repos/writers-toolkit/vale`
+   * On macOS, you could set StylesPath to `/Users/USERNAME/git-repos/writers-toolkit/vale`
+   * On Windows, you could set StylesPath to `C:\Users\USERNAME\git-repos\writers-toolkit\vale`

 1. Install the [Vale VS Code extension](https://marketplace.visualstudio.com/items?itemName=chrischinchilla.vale-vscode) in VS Code.